Daniel Elvin Venden

 1899 - 1973

-Following his marriage to Nellie Edna Schnepper, they accepted teaching positions at Columbia Academy, now Columbia Adventist Academy, where he also served as boys' dean and principal during their three years there.
-While he was serving as Missionary Volunteer Secretary in the Oregon Conference from 1926 to 1930, he and his brother formed their evangelistic team.
+Following Dan's marriage to Nellie Edna Schnepper on September 5, 1923, they accepted teaching positions at Columbia Academy, now Columbia Adventist Academy, where he served as boy's dean and principal in his second year there.
+He then served from 1926 to 1930 as Missionary Volunteer Secretary of the Oregon Conference.

 Sources: Seventh-day Adventist Encyclopedia, Volume 11, Second Revised Edition, 1996, (Review and Herald Publishing Association) 831; Unpublished Venden Family Tree; 1920 U.S. Census Records; Dan Shultz, A Great Tradition; Music at Walla Walla College 1892-1992, 43; obituary, Review and Herald, 26 October 1973, 23.